Competency To Participate In Immigration Proceedings

 Who usually requests these evaluations?

-Requests may come from attorneys, judges, or family members concerned about the person’s ability to engage in the legal process.
+Requests may come from attorneys or judges concerned about the person’s ability to engage in the legal process.

 How long does the evaluation take?